 Things like your down payment, interest rate, length of loan terms, and trade in also play a role in your monthly price.
 One of the best illustrations that I’ve heard is that the price of a car is like a balloon.
 If you don’t like the monthly payment, the dealership squeezes the balloon in other areas (interest rate, down payment, terms, trade in value, etc.) in order to get you the monthly rate that you want.

 Leasing a car doesn’t give you ownership in the car.
-In the end, everyone must make the choice between purchasing and leasing a car that make sense for you.
+In the end, everyone must make the choice between purchasing and leasing a car that makes sense for you.

 Finance experts are famous for saying that personal finances are just that – personal.
 Everyone’s choice will be different.
 And, the same is true when you lease a new car or buy it.